mdn/stumptown-content/content/html/reference/elements/acroynm/acronym.md

 It is therefore recommended that web authors either explicitly style this element, or accept some cross-browser variation.

-## Browser compatibility

-The compatibility table in this page is generated from structured data.
-If you'd like to contribute to the data, please check out <https://github.com/mdn/browser-compat-data> and send us a pull request.

 ## See also

 -   The [`<abbr>`](/en-US/docs/Web/HTML/Element/abbr) HTML element